MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. Click the OK button on the bottom of the Parameters blade.
 Fix any errors reported.

-1. Back in he Custom deployment blade click the **Resource group** button, and in the Resource group blade select the resource group you created in [Exercise 1](#Exercise1).
+1. Back in the Custom deployment blade click the **Resource group** button, and in the Resource group blade select the resource group you created in [Exercise 1](#Exercise1).
 This will automatically fill in the Resource group location in the Custom deployment blade.

     ![Template Resource Group](images/template-resource-group.png)